 RS: Because it’s propaganda?

 AM: It’s aspirational propaganda.
 The only thing negative about my message is that it fucks up your safe space about art completely.

 RS: What’s your safe space?

 AM: It comes back to this idea of the artist who has a choice.
-There is a huge industry, from the educational complex to the art world, where a lot of stuff is produced to satisfy industry standards.
+There is a huge industry, from the educational complex to the art world, where there is a lot of stuff that is produced to satisfy industry standards.
 It’s not doing much for culture.
 What I’m saying sounds cynical, but I’ve been in this a long enough period of time to question utility–what is the stuff doing?
 In a way, I’m looking at art as a vehicle for spirituality.
 I’m back to the core function of art as it was done by a shaman in a cave to da Vinci to Michelangelo and the Sistine Chapel.
-There’s a direct line of communication there that’s rooted in propaganda, but it’s propaganda for the transcendental experience.
+There’s a direct line of communication there that’s rooted in propaganda but it’s propaganda for the transcendental experience.

 RS: When we talk about psychedelics, what’s amazing is that they are bringing many of these ideas back into mainstream thought.
 For example, the idea that mystical experiences have therapeutic value.
 It’s huge.

 AM: It’s crazy.
 10 years ago, you were unique if you tried ayahuasca.
 Today, you’re part of a culture essentially.

 RS: It’s interesting where your tie-in comes in here about how you are using the propaganda to present and frame it.